stappersg/vBook/src/tuto/0/hardening.md

 ## Disabling [open mail relay](https://en.wikipedia.org/wiki/Open_mail_relay)

-From the Internet, the server must only accept messages that comply with :
+The server must only accept messages from the Internet that comply with :

 - The recipient is a Doe's family account, whatever the sender is (incoming messages).
 - The sender is authenticated as a Doe's family account, whatever the recipient is (outgoing messages).